juice-shop/pwning-juice-shop/appendix/solutions.md

    parameter containing a URL from the whitelist, e.g.
    <http://localhost:3000/redirect?to=http://kimminich.de?pwned=https://github.com/bkimminich/juice-shop>

-### Reset Bender's password via the Forgot Password mechanism
+### :warning: Reset Bender's password via the Forgot Password mechanism

 1. Trying to find out who "Bender" might be should _immediately_ lead you to _Bender from [Futurama](http://www.imdb.com/title/tt0149460/)_